w3c/webauthn/CONTRIBUTING.md

  If you are making a pull request on behalf of someone else but you had no part in designing the feature, you can remove yourself with the above syntax.

+# Tests

+For normative changes, a corresponding [web-platform-tests](https://github.com/w3c/web-platform-tests) PR is highly appreciated.
+Typically, both PRs will be merged at the same time.
+Note that a test change that contradicts the spec should not be merged before the corresponding spec change.
+If testing is not practical, please explain why and if appropriate [file an issue](https://github.com/w3c/web-platform-tests/issues/new) to follow up later.
+Add the `type:untestable` or `type:missing-coverage` label as appropriate.